timtroendle/urban-occupants-paper/doc/main.md

 The comprehensive behaviour of occupants is typically tried to represent through several sub-models.
 A foundation to most of them form occupancy models determining at which point of time the building is occupied [@Richardson:2008dj; @Aerts:2015ko; @Widen:2009fo]; sometimes even disaggregated into zones of the building [@Liao:2012et].
 On top of those, activity models [@Widen:2009kx; @Aerts:2015ko], window opening models [@Andersen:2013cn; @Fabi:2013tl], and HVAC control models [@Fabi:2013ch] are placed.
 Behaviour models are typically differentiated between deterministic and probabilistic types.
 Deterministic models assume a direct causal link between a driver of a certain behaviour and the actual derived action.
 While different methods exist, these types of models are based on rational decision making.
 Probabilistic models in contrast are based on likelihoods of different actions.
 The data source for occupancy and activity models form in many cases so called time use survey (TUS) data sets for which a standardising research centre exists [@ctus].

 This paper reports the progress of on-going work of introducing models of people behaviour to high resolution bottom up city models.
 The model estimates energy demand for space heating in residential buildings on a city scale.
-Energy demand is driven by the occupancy of people in their households which itself is modelled through a time-heterogeneous markov-chain based on TUS data.
+Energy demand is driven by the occupancy of people in their households which itself is modelled through a time-heterogeneous Markov chain based on TUS data.
 Citizens are clustered through features of themselves and of the households they live in.
 A statistically viable urban population is formed through population synthesis.
 The model allows to analyse spatial patterns of energy use for space heating.
 It is implemented as an open-source agent-based model [@energyagents] which allows easy integration of other bottom-up effects impacting energy demand for space heating like people movement, people interactions, activity models, and urban microclimates, other energy uses like water heating and electricity, other environmental impacts e.g. on air quality, or the supply side of building energy.

 This paper is structured as follows: section 2 describes the conceptual model and a general way how time use data and census data can be used to calibrate it.
 Simulation results for a case study of Haringey, a borough of London are presented in section 3, and section 4 concludes the findings.